Ecma-TC54/tg3/SPECIFICATION.md

 The `supportId` field MUST be included and used to specify which support policy is ending, referencing a support policy defined in the definitions section.

+An `endOfSupport` event should only exist when a support definition object exists.

 > TL;DR: Ceasing Security Fixes and Bug Fixes.

 **Additional Required Fields:**